 You are strongly encouraged to arrive at the room in which you are presenting at least 15 minutes before your session starts to introduce yourself to the session moderator.
 You should plan on attending the entire session in which you are presenting.

 Who judges the abstracts?

-The oral abstracts are evaluated by the planning committee prior to the educational activity.
-The poster abstracts are evaluated by faculty.
+The oral abstracts are evaluated by the planning committee to select speakers prior to the activity.
+The poster abstracts are evaluated by faculty judges during the event.